iamcici0424/School_and_Student_Improvement/README.md

 **Time**: January 2020

-**Individual Project**:

-Cici Chen cc4291@columbia.edu

 **Goal**:

-Analyzing educational data from AF for Schoolwide and comparzing individual student improvement, and providing valuable thoughts for further research.
+This is a small individual project, including analyzing educational data from AF for Schoolwide and comparzing individual student improvement, and providing valuable thoughts for further research.

 ## Introduction